SabreBirdOne/BlasterBrowser/docs/database_schema.md

 - Each listing has a price.
 Listings with variable prices have a price of -1.
 - Each listing may have a name, link to the a webpage, and a description.

+The database collects data about blaster builds:
+- Each build has a unique id, unique in the database
+- Each build has a name, date published, and description
+- Each build has 4 stats: max, min, mean, sd of dart velocity (feet per second), published by the build author.

+The database collects data about blaster build guides:
+- Each build guide is uniquely identified by a build id and a link, which together are unique in the database.

 The next set of entities describe blaster parts in the hobby.

 The database stores parts information: